John-Abbott-College/4A8-Notes/03_Creating_Tests_for_a_Project_Calendar.md

 ## Student Activity

-* a Console .NET project (call it 'Calendar' to keep it simple).
-* Add all the necessary files (get them from LEA)
 * Create a new `Xunit` project (within the same solution)
   * Don't forget to add the reference to the calendar project
-* Add all the test files to the test project.
+* Add all the test files to the test project. (remember you can right click on the project in VS to open your project folder in a file explorer)

 > NOTE: For HomeCalendar tests, there are additional test files which must also be included into the project.
 In other words, include all files.

-* Delete `unitTest1.cs`
+* Delete `UnitTest1.cs`

 ## Viewing Your Test Files